Brown Willy: Brown Willy Cairns

 Rodney Castleden has suggested that from the centre of Stannon stone circle, the autumn equinox sun rises over Brown Willy North Cairn. and Christopher Tilley refers to a "dramatic association with Rough Tor.
 These purported alignments have been taken as evidence of some astronomical purpose in cairn placement and construction.

 Recreation

 Brown Willy is a popular destination for walkers and is said to be one of "the UK's best-loved high points".
 The hill features in an annual race held on New Year's Day that starts and finishes at Jamaica Inn, an old coaching inn made famous by Daphne du Maurier's 1936 novel of the same name.

+Brown Willy and Rough Tor are listed in a Ward Lock travel guide from the 1920s as places to visit, saying that 'The scenery is wildly grand, rugged and bleak' and recommending hiring a vehicle from Camelford for the visit.

 The hill is regarded as a sacred mountain by members of the Aetherius Society, a UFO religion founded in 1954 by George King.
 They believe that Brown Willy was charged with "holy energy" on 23 November, which they celebrate each year as "Charging Day", and gather at the hill on that day each year to celebrate the sun's alignment with "positive and negative rocks".
 Other Aetherian "holy mountains" include Mount Kilimanjaro in Tanzania, a mountain in California, two in New South Wales in Australia and two in Devon.